Shape your future

 These opportunities enable recipients to build valuable networks that can lead to real employment opportunities post-graduation.

-One of the ways scholarship recipients may gain employment in the department is through the Aboriginal Graduate Scheme.
+One of the ways scholarship recipients may gain employment in the department is through the Aboriginal pathway to Victorian Government graduate program (External link) offered by the Victorian Public Sector Commission.

 The graduate scheme offers access to benefits such as: